Oasis Academy Isle of Sheppey: Description

-Oasis Academy Isle of Sheppey is a larger than the average-sized secondary school.
+Oasis Academy Isle of Sheppey was larger than the average-sized secondary school.
 The majority of pupils are of White British background.
 The proportion of pupils who are disadvantaged (economically disadvantaged) is above the national average for secondary schools.
 The proportion of pupils with SEND is well above the national average for secondary schools.

-Oasis Academy Sheppey is part of the Oasis Community Learning group, and evangelical Christian charity.
+Oasis Academy Sheppey was part of the Oasis Community Learning group, and evangelical Christian charity.
 The trust have guided forty schools out of special measures.
 19 per cent of the 52 Oasis academies classified as failing.

 The trust's founder Reverend Steve Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
 And sometimes it's a really long, hard, hard job".

 When the schools merged September 2009 the lead sponsor was Dulwich College.
 There were 2136 students.
 The first attempt was to divide the estate down into 5 mini-school- this did not work as it couldn't support 5 separate sixth-forms and in 2011, it remained an academy that 'Required Improvement'.
 In December 2011 there was a full inspection, and the school was placed under special measures.
 There had been a slight improvement however Pupils' attainment, the quality of pupils' learning and their progress, the quality of learning for pupils with special educational needs and/or disabilities and their progress were all judged as inadequate, and management hadn't the capacity to turn this round.

 In February 2013, the academy took possession of new building on the east and west site, it was taken out of special measure by Ofsted that judged that they 'Required Improvement' in every category.
 Dulwich explained that their teachers did not have the skills needed to affect change in the public sector.
 Subsequently, it was decided to change sponsor to the controversial but effective evangelical Christian multi-academy trust Oasis Community Learning, the head and staff would move over to the new sponsors, and Ofsted did two more Section 8 Inspections to oversee the change.

 Ofsted was very supportive of the restructuring and changes.
 However, over the next seven years, the attendance, behavior and performance did not change.
 There were three separate ofsted- each rating the school as 'Requires Improvement' In 2017, a principal called John Cavadino tried the draconian zero-tolerance approach- the behaviour passport.
 That just achieved negative publicity.